What is the meaning of Renaissance culture?

 Art and Architecture

 Renaissance art and architecture represented a rebirth of classical principles.
-This period featured notable artists like Leonardo da Vinci, Michelangelo, and Raphael, who promoted realism and humanism in their works.
+This period was marked by notable artists such as Leonardo da Vinci, Michelangelo, and Raphael, who promoted realism and humanism in their works.
 Innovations included perspective, which created depth and dimension in paintings.

 Notable architectural advancements included the dome of Florence Cathedral by Brunelleschi.
 Buildings were designed to reflect symmetry and harmony, drawing inspiration from ancient Roman and Greek styles.
-This return to classical ideals significantly influenced European culture and aesthetic values.
+This return to classical ideals had a profound influence on European culture and aesthetic values.

 Literature and Philosophy

-Renaissance literature and philosophy experienced profound changes, with a growing emphasis on humanism.
+Renaissance literature and philosophy underwent profound changes, marked by a growing emphasis on humanism.
 This shifted from purely religious themes to exploring human experience and individuality.

 Writers like Dante, Petrarch, and Boccaccio focused on vernacular languages, making literature more accessible.
-Philosophers like Erasmus and Machiavelli examined human nature and politics, contributing to ideas of civic responsibility and governance.
+Philosophers such as Erasmus and Machiavelli examined human nature and politics, contributing to the development of ideas about civic responsibility and governance.

 The emphasis on reason and critical thinking during this time laid the groundwork for modern philosophies and educational practices.